Widget Development Guide

 products section should also require 2081.2 as the minimum version for installation.

 To protect your installation against malicious archive packages, Hub blocks uploads that are too large or contain too many files.
-These limitations apply to all uploads, including custom widgets that have been downloaded from the JetBrains Plugins Repository.
+These limitations apply to all uploads, including custom widgets that have been downloaded from JetBrains Marketplace.
 Each widget package is subject to the following limitations:

 The ZIP archive itself cannot be larger than 10 MB.